stevemikedan/CosmoFrame/README.md

 Engine modules should not be modified outside their designated sprint

-Visualization structure must remain consistent

-PRs require updated tests for new features

-🪐 Why CosmoSim?

-CosmoSim is not just a simulation engine.

-It is:

-A research tool for studying emergent cosmology

-A sandbox for AI-driven physics exploration

-A teaching tool for JAX & differentiable programming

-A platform for building universes as modular, comparable models

 It’s designed to grow with your vision — including your long-term cosmological and philosophical frameworks.